aslapi/LaPierre-Blog/README.md

 ## Installation

 There are no installation steps required for this project.
-Simply click the link provided: XXXXXXX or you can clone the repository titled LaPierre-Blog and launch the index.html file in your default browser.
+Simply click the link provided: https://aslapi.github.io/LaPierre-Blog/ or you can clone the repository titled LaPierre-Blog and launch the index.html file in your default browser.

 ## Usage